Less Stress Meal Prep and Planning

-Proteins like fish fillets don’t hold up that well, but you can add organic chicken breasts ( I love to cook in the insta pot) or grass-fed steaks in advance and store them to add to salads and grain bowls later.
+Proteins like fish fillets don’t hold up that well, but you can add organic chicken breasts (I love to cook in the instant pot) or grass-fed steaks in advance and store them to add to salads and grain bowls later.
 This will help you make sure the meat you eat is high-quality.

 5. Plan for leftovers.